DFRobot/DFRobot_BMP280/README.md

 ## DFRobot_BMP280 Library for Arduino
 ---------------------------------------------------------
-Provides an Arduino library for reading and interpreting Bosch BMP280 data over I2C.Used to read current temperature and air pressure and calculate altitude.
+Provides an Arduino library for reading and interpreting Bosch BMP280 data over I2C. <br>
+Used to read current temperature, air pressure and calculate altitude.

 ## Table of Contents